 The input exists.
 Users fill out surveys.
 They post on Slack.
 They tell CS.
 They submit feature requests nobody reads again.
 But the signal never makes it to the decision.
 Not because the tools failed.
 Because the system around them did.

-Product feedback tools (or user feedback tools, as most product teams call them) exist to close that gap.
+Product feedback tools exist to close that gap.
 Not just by collecting responses, but by giving those responses structure: a place to land, a way to surface patterns, and a path to the person who can actually do something about them.
+The goal is to turn raw user feedback into customer insights that drive real decisions at every stage of the user journey.

-This guide covers 12 tools across four feedback workflows: in-product collection, feature request management, user research, and visual bug reporting.
-It covers what each does best, where it falls short, who it's actually built for, and what it costs.
+This guide covers 15 tools across five feedback workflows: in-product collection, feature request management, user research, visual bug reporting, and behavior analytics.
+It focuses on the tools themselves: what each does best, where it falls short, who it's built for, and what it costs.

-Product feedback tools (also referred to as user feedback tools or product feedback software) are platforms that help teams collect, organize, and act on user input about their product.
-They capture feedback through in-app microsurveys, feature request boards, usability tests, and visual bug reports, typically while users are actively engaging with the product.
+Product feedback tools are platforms that help teams gather feedback, organize it, and act on it to better understand customer needs.
+They capture feedback through in-app microsurveys, feature request boards, usability tests, visual bug reports, and behavior analytics, typically while users are actively engaging with the product.

 - Feature request and roadmap tools: structured collection, voting, and prioritization of product ideas